YumYumFresh/YumYumBackend/README.md

 ## To build Database:

-In order to start running database properly on local machine you need to build the database with these ruby commands.
+In order to start running the database properly on a local machine, you will need to build the database with the following ruby commands below.

 In Application Terminal:
 ```ruby